 CAR March 1974 was confident in its prediction about the Fiesta’s engine; “it is a completely new water-cooled, in-line four with single overhead cam and Heron head.
 It will come in two sizes – a little over 900cc and 1090cc for the top of the range model.”
 As we now know, the “scoop report” could scarcely have been more wrong, but it is easy to understand the reasons for their conjecture.
 The engine was to be built in a new plant in Spain, on all-new tooling.
 The Heron “bowl-in piston” head was a feature of the existing Kent and Essex engines.
-The new car’s competition might have given some clues to the level of sophistication Ford would be aiming for.
+The new car’s competition might have given some clues to the stratum of technological advancement Ford would be aiming for.
 The Fiat 127 and Renault 5 used 1950’s pushrod designs which did a far better job than might have be expected.

 The Peugeot 104’s all-new, all-aluminium ohc engine was way beyond the level of sophistication Ford were able or willing to achieve in a mass-produced engine in the mid-‘70s.
 Indeed its intricacy suggests something which could have originated in the watches and micromechanics valley stretching from Switzerland into Besançon, not so far from Sochaux.

 A more realistic benchmark would be VW’s EA111 engine, in production since early 1974.
 This was an iron-blocked near-square in-line four with an alloy crossflow head and a belt driven overhead camshaft.

 The engine which arrived with the first generation Fiesta may have surprised many.
 With its iron head and block, pushrod valve operation, and three main bearing crankshaft it appears to belong more in the mid-fifties than the enlightened 1970s.